-Licensing Update: A Record 63 Cannabis Licenses Approved; Over 200 Now Licensed As Control Board Readies for Fall
+Licensing Update: A Record 63 Cannabis Licenses Issued; Over 200 Now Licensed As Control Board Readies for Fall

 MONTPELIER – Though the Vermont Cannabis Control Board took a two-week break from meetings, it was apparent they were busy in August, approving a record 63 licenses in today’s meeting.
 For the first time, that number included manufacturers and wholesalers.

 Today’s license approvals included a slew of cultivators, three manufactures and two wholesalers.
 After today, more than 200 Vermont cannabis licenses have been approved by the Board.

 Board members also addressed licensing and enforcement, retail applications, updated market projections, banking (including the VSECU news), inventory tracking and testing guidance.